Phonetic Alphabet – how to avoid confusion and sound more professional

 For example, you can print off big pages to represent each letter, paint it on the walls, use it as your desktop screen, print it in on a mouse mat and so on.

 Click the orange button below to download a free NATO phonetic alphabet that you can place on or next to your computer or phone.
-If you’d like to join our free monthly newsletter where we share other free tips and resources you can join here >
+It prints in one A4 piece of paper and there are three different sizes you can just cut out.

 |Date added||November 18, 2019|